-Holly Metz, author of the New Jersey Council for the Humanities Book of the Year, was the guest of Bob Mann, Caldwell College professor of communication arts, on “Humanities Connection,” the monthly radio show he hosts for the council.
+Holly Metz, author of the New Jersey Council for the Humanities Book of the Year, was the guest of Bob Mann, Caldwell University professor of communication arts, on “Humanities Connection,” the monthly radio show he hosts for the council.

 Clips of the interview, which was broadcast on Sunday, Oct.
 27, on WFDU-FM 89.1, can be heard at http://njch.org/programs/humanities-connect.